Gwen Stefani And Blake Shelton’s Relationship Takes Center Stage On ‘The Voice’

-Gwen Stefani and Blake Shelton recently reunited on the set of NBC’s The Voice and as the new episodes continue to air, they can’t seem to stop flirting with one another.
+Gwen Stefani and Blake Shelton recently reunited on the set of NBC’s The Voice, and as the new episodes continue to air, they can’t seem to stop flirting with one another.

-During the debut episode, Gwen Stefani and Blake Shelton’s relationship took center stage and even Adam Levine admitted to feeling like the third wheel.
+During the premiere episode, Gwen Stefani and Blake Shelton’s relationship took center stage and even Adam Levine admitted to feeling like the third wheel.
 Meanwhile, Alicia Keys, who was seated in between the pair, kept her cool as she attempted to scope out this year’s talent.

 While Gwen Stefani and Blake Shelton will surely engage in tons of PDA as the 12th season of The Voice continues airing on NBC, many of their fans at home have been wondering when they will take the next step in their relationship.